-Wnt Signaling in Immune Cell Regulation During Microbial Infection and CancerSubmit Manuscript no this topic Topic Articles: 0
+Wnt Signaling in Immune Cell Regulation During Microbial Infection and CancerSubmit Manuscript on this topic

 Wnt signaling regulates central aspects of tissue and organ morphogenesis during embryonic development, as well as, tissue repair and homeostasis in the adult.
 Cellular functions directed by Wnt signaling include cytoskeletal modulations, organelle dynamics and specific transcriptional programs that regulate cell growth, differentiation and migration.
 Thus, it is not surprising that this fundamental signalling pathway also orchestrates host interactions with pathogens and the microbiota that co-exist and evolve with the host.
 Wnt signaling plays an important role in host immunity, is exploited by pathogens for survival, and interplay between microbiota and Wnt signaling occurs during different stages of growth and differentiation.

 Wnt ligands comprise a family of glycoproteins, which generate signals upon binding to 7-transmembrane-domain receptors of the Frizzled family, as well as to ROR1/ROR2 and RYK cell surface receptors.
 Together with co-receptors, these interactions initiate intracellular signaling cascades generally classified by their engagement of β-catenin-dependent (“canonical”) or β-catenin-independent (“non-canonical”) events.
 In reality, there are frequent overlaps between intermediates involved in β-catenin-dependent and -independent signaling.
 The nature and outcome of Wnt signaling is shaped by the stoichiometry and combination of functional Wnt receptors.